justingrant94/Project/README.md

 </br>
 👀 I’m interested in music, all things media, automation, cycling and cocktails.
 </br>
-🌱 My first project using HTML, Javascript and CSS, just currently everything 🤣
+🌱 My first project using HTML, JavaScript and CSS, just currently everything 🤣
 </br>
 💞️ I’m looking to collaborate on any music related projects
 </br>